jacktrip/jacktrip/docs/Documentation/MkDocs.md

 pip install mkdocs mkdocs-material
 ```

-When writing documentation it is very handy to run `mkdocs serve'.
+When writing documentation it is very handy to run `mkdocs serve`.
 This will open
 a local webserver (usually at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)).
 If you change Markdown files of the documentation and save them, the website automatically
 updates.